 Prior to joining SVC in 2017, Mr. Waggoner worked in the admission department at Pepperdine University, serving as the Assistant Director of Admission.
 He also served as an independent college consultant to High School juniors and seniors who are looking for help navigating the college admission process.
 Mr. Waggoner holds a B.A. in Organizational Communication and a Masters in Clinical Psychology from Pepperdine.
 For over a decade, he has worked with Young Life.
 He also volunteers with the O.C.
 Sheriff’s Department.
 Mr. Waggoner believes the next generation is bursting with potential and there is a significant need to instill the message of the Gospel with every student.

-Mrs. Williamson’s infectious love of both Jesus and music spills out into her Jr. Kindergarten – 3rd grade music lessons.
-In addition to her classroom instruction, Mrs. Williamson has been involved in Elementary music productions — both on campus and in the local community.
-She holds a B.A. from California State University, Fullerton.
+Mrs. Williamson’s infectious love of Jesus spills out into her classroom.
+Prior to teaching second grade, she taught music to SVC Elementary students and was involved in many Elementary music productions — both on campus and in the local community.
+She holds a B.A. from California State University, Fullerton and a Multiple Subject Credential from California State University, Los Angeles.

 After an impressive performing career which took him all over the world, God called Mr. O to teaching.
 With a decade and a half of teaching experience, an Arts certificate, and a Liberal Arts degree, he is exceptionally qualified to lead the Fine Arts program.
 He is grateful for the path that the Lord has put in front of him and for the opportunity to work alongside of a Christ-focused, student-centered staff.